Northern Rail Trail: History

 The Northern Railroad built this line from Concord to White River Junction, Vermont, in 1847.
 The Boston-based investors were one of three groups in a race to connect with a line coming up the Connecticut River valley, and thus on to Quebec.
 Daniel Webster spoke at the ribbon-cutting in Lebanon, "It is altogether new.
 The world has seen nothing like it before."
-Not in attendance - by choice - among the 1,200 at the inauguration of the "steam highway" were any of the Shaker community from nearby Enfield.
+Not in attendance—by choice—among the 1,200 at the inauguration of the "steam highway" were any of the Shaker community from nearby Enfield.
 The Shakers had worked a deal with the railroad to relocate its proposed corridor to the opposite side of Mascoma Lake from their colony, while getting a bridge to its depot.
 A stock purchase and the naming of a locomotive The Shaker sealed the bargain.
-In 1887, the company was acquired by the Boston and Maine Railroad.
+In 1887, the company was acquired by the Boston and Maine Railroad (B&M).

 Traffic was heavy to Quebec ports on the St. Lawrence River for both immigrants and freight to Europe.
 Trains ran from Boston to White River Junction with continuing service north into Canada, via the Central Vermont Railway to Montreal, and the B&M to Newport, Vermont from where Quebec Central Railway trains would go to Sherbrooke and ultimately Quebec City.
 One train to Montreal was still running in the 1960s.